FOOD, FIRE AND THE FOREFRONT OF ECOLOGICAL CITIZENSHIP

 Here in the “wild, wild, west,” where naturally occurring wild fire has been stamped out by humans for the last hundred years, one of the most ecologically beneficial things land managers can do is conduct prescribed burns.

-This year, ACES partnered with the U.S. Forest Service, the City of Aspen, and Pitkin County Open Space and Trails to conduct a 900-acre prescribed fire in Hunter Creek valley.
+This year, ACES partnered with the U.S. Forest Service, the City of Aspen, Pitkin County Open Space and Trails, Wilderness Workshop, and Aspen Fire to conduct a 900-acre prescribed fire in Hunter Creek valley.
 This controlled, low- intensity burn of gambel oak and aspen stimulates new vegetative growth, reduces buildup of hazardous fuels, and enhances wildlife habitat, resulting in a more diverse, resilient forest.
 This decreases the chance of catastrophic wildfires, which pose a significant risk to the Aspen area.
 This is groundbreaking work for an environmental organization, and ACES is leading the way.

 Issues like climate change or water pollution are more than mere environmental issues, they are also human rights issues.
 Addressing issues like these requires more than environmental science education, it requires human action.